iPad 7 SIM Card Reader Replacement

 Step 37

-- Grab a handy pair of tweezers and gently peel away that tape hiding the home button cable ZIF connector.
-You've got this!
+- Grab your tweezers and gently peel off the tape covering the home button cable's ZIF connector.
+Easy does it!

 Tools Used